Music Production In Cubase

 Lesson 1 - Getting Started

-After a quick setup, Lesson 1 of this Grade 1 tutorial will ensure that your students start making a drum beat almost straight away.
+Cubase is a powerful DAW for any genre but just like any other DAW it has it's own unique quirks and workflow to master.
+Our graded courses make this simple for you to teach.
+Lesson 1 of this Grade 1 tutorial will ensure that your students are fully engaged almost straight away by making a drum beat.
 They'll start to explore facets of this massive and very powerful DAW as they bring in their first sounds and get used to the interface and main functions of Cubase.

 Lesson 2 - Easy Chords

+Programming chords and melodies can be very difficult if your students have no music theory knowledge.
+However, fear not... introducing the in-built Cubase Chord Pads system.
 In lesson 2 they'll learn how to use Cubase Chord Pads to quickly and easily create a chord sequence which follows correct, basic musical rules.
-They'll learn how to just select the required scale and Cubase will then suggest chords that work with it.
-It also provides an easy interface so they can choose any chord variation if they want to get even more creative.
+They'll learn how to select the required scale and Cubase will then suggest chords that work with it.
+It also provides an easy interface so they can choose any chord variation if they have a more advanced music theory understanding.

 Lesson 3 - The Bassline

+The low end of a track is super important and difficult to get right.
 In this lesson your students are going to learn how to create a suitable bassline in Halion VST (an in-built virtual synth) by using the existing chord structure they made previously.
 They'll learn how to tweak the settings of the synth to suit the track better and also how to change the length and velocity of the MIDI notes for a more professional.

 These video lessons are very easy to follow.